Logo Futurismo

 What is the entry fee for Caldeira Velha?

 The entrance fee for Caldeira Velha varies depending on age and residency.
 Typically, adult tickets cost around €10.
-Discounts may apply for children, people older than 65, or Azores residents.
+Discounts may be available for children, individuals over 65, and residents of the Azores.

 Is Caldeira Velha suitable for families?